CHARMk-code/CHARM_catalogue/README.md

 # CHARMcatalogue

 A fully fledged digital catalogue for the CHARMfair at Chalmers.
 The system is built to be easily usable and customizable by an administrator with minimal programming understanding.
+The current published version in production should be available on http://catalogue.charm.chalmers.se

 ## Features